Bluefissure/Penumbra/README.md

+**Please go to https://github.com/MeowZWR/Penumbra-CN for CN support of Penumbra of patch 6.5+**

 # Penumbra

 Penumbra is a runtime mod loader for FINAL FANTASY XIV, with a bunch of other useful features baked in: